inkle/ink/Documentation/WritingWithInk.md

 In an effort to assist in the above scenario, ink *automatically* supports a list of pre-defined non-ASCII character ranges that can be used as identifiers.
 In general, those ranges have been selected to include the alpha-numeric subset of the official unicode character range, which would suffice for naming identifiers.
 The below section gives more detailed information on the non-ASCII characters that ink automatically supports.

-## 1) Supported Identifier Characters
+### Supported Identifier Characters

 The support for the additional character ranges in ink is currently limited to a predefined set of character ranges.
-In future version of the software, this list could grow in size.

 Below is a listing of the currently supported identifier ranges.